This post contains affiliate links. If you use these links to buy something I may earn a commission. Thanks!

 When you are working on a dollhouse, there is always painting and gluing and finishing to be done!
 Make sure you have the right brush for the job.

-We like to have really small brushes for miniature details, big foam brushes for covering large areas and getting into crevices, and glue brushes for the messy work!
+I like to have really small brushes for miniature details, big foam brushes for covering large areas and getting into crevices, and glue brushes for the messy work!

 Sometimes the miniature details are too small for our fingers!
 That’s when tweezers come in handy.